 – Is fasting before taking mushrooms beneficial?

 This article will address all of these questions and more.

-Mushrooms have been used as sacrament, celebration, ritual and divination in cultures across the globe for thousands of years.
+Mushrooms have been used as sacrament, celebration, psychedelic ritual, and divination in cultures across the globe for thousands of years.
 Today, there are hundreds of known species of mushrooms that produce hallucinogenic or visionary effects.
 If you’re interested in imbibing this ancient tool, read on for tips about how to have the best shroom trip possible.

 Before the journey

 Preparation (or lack thereof) can be a factor in what sort of trip you have.
-Practicing meditation, embodied movement such as yoga or dance, eating healthy and nourishing foods, journaling, being in nature, preparing with a therapist or coach and looking inward are great ways to cultivate more mind and body consciousness before a trip.
+Practicing meditation, embodied movement such as yoga or dance, eating healthy and nourishing foods, journaling, being in nature, preparing with a therapist or coach, and looking inward are great ways to cultivate more mind and body consciousness before a trip.
 Like a garden, we have to prepare the soil before we plant the seeds.

 What species of magic mushrooms should I take?

 There are many types of psychedelic mushrooms, most of which contain psilocybin, psilocin, baeocystin, and norbaeocystin.
 These compounds produce the hallucinogenic effect magic mushrooms are known for.
 Some of the more commonly taken species of magic mushrooms are the psilocybe cubensis, psilocybe semilanceata, and copelandia cyanescens.
 Of those species, there are different strains that have different potencies, so research the type of mushroom you have access to and find out how it compares to other strains in potency.
 Penis Envy mushrooms, for example, can have as much as 1.5x as much psilocybin as Golden Teachers.